We asked you to #ChooseYourRoute, and the results are in:

 What routes will the U-Pass have available to students?

-The U-Pass would allow for unlimited access to to all Mississauga, Oakville and Brampton transit routes, including MiWay and Züm.
+The U-Pass will allow for unlimited access to to all Mississauga, Oakville and Brampton public transit routes, including MiWay and Züm.

 Mississauga (MiWay) Route Maps - Click to view.

 Brampton (including Züm) Transit Schedules - Click to view.

 Oakville Transit Schedules and Maps - Click to view.